tychonievich/archimedes/README.md

 -   `grading group`, the display name for the group of students assigned to a given TA (if used).

+-   `supergraders`, a list of IDs of graders who are allowed to grade assignments before they close and spot-check random subsets of other graders' work.

 ## Rubrics and `.grade`s